 - Create an itinerary for each day of the seven-day trip.
 Include time for travel to attractions and meal breaks.

 - Add up the costs.
 Did you stay within budget?
 If not, how can you change the itinerary to bring costs down?

 2. Fun Summer Sketching

 What kind of fun will kids get up to this summer?
 Ask them to draw themselves doing a favorite warm-weather activity.
-Download our Summer Drawing Activity worksheet for students in younger grades.
+Available for download, our Summer Drawing Activity worksheet is a fun learning activity for elementary students in younger grades.
 Take this activity a step further for older students.
 Have them take on the traditional "What I Did on Summer Vacation" writing prompt but tell the story using illustrations only.